animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-Many query languages, such as {data-store-name}'s OQL (Object Query Language), have extensions that are not directly supported by Spring Data Commons' Repository infrastructure.
+Many query languages, such as GemFire's OQL (Object Query Language), have extensions that are not directly supported by Spring Data Commons' Repository infrastructure.